Each year the Safety Promotion team goes on the road with an AvKiwi Safety Seminar presentation, promoting good safety attitudes.

 To understand more about the fuel system in your aircraft, at the seminar you’ll get early access to our new online tool, Know Your Aircraft.

-AvKiwi Safety Seminars are FREE – all the venues are shown here – more dates and times will be added as they become available.
+AvKiwi Safety Seminars are FREE – the remaining venues are shown here.

 These venues are confirmed: